 2. Use the Space between Stimulus and Response

 Gentle people make and embrace the time and space between something happening and when the respond to it.
 Stephen Covey talks about this in the The 7 Habits Of Highly Effective People and I definitely see it as a habit of Highly Gentle People too.

-They aren’t reactionary.
-They don’t respond immediately.
-They stop and take a metaphorical step back to ground themselves within that moment between the stimulus (something happens TO you) and the response (you decide what you are going to do about it).
+- stop and take a metaphorical step back to ground themselves within that moment between the stimulus (something happens TO them) and the response (they decide what they are going to do about it)